 The gas pump also wanted my "Driver ID," which the Maven FAQs said could be found in the app.
 I couldn't find it, however, and I'm a tech-savvy millennial.
 I ended up guessing, using a six-digit number from the gas card, and that worked.
 I've never had this kind of problem with Zipcar, as it puts the directions on the gas card and tells the user where to look for the gas ID.

-GM's Maven has its quirks, but nothing I wouldn't expect from a young company.
+GM's Maven – Zipcar's main competitor, it seems – has its quirks, but nothing I wouldn't expect from a young company.
 My biggest critiques are the lack of adequate directions to the car and the difficulty using the gas card.
-On the pro side, it has a lot of potential and I appreciate that Maven provides access to different types of GM vehicles.
-Maven is looking to grow very quickly in the coming months and expand to more cities, according to Bluhm, and I hope it's able to streamline some of its processes to make the service more user-friendly.
+On the pro side, it has a lot of potential, and I appreciate that Maven provides access to different types of GM vehicles.
+Maven is looking to grow very quickly in the coming months and expand to more cities, according to Bluhm, and I hope Maven is able to streamline some of its processes to make the service more user-friendly.